 Big Brother Instinct: Inverted, he's the little brother.
-While Ragnar was going to kill Haraldson for Eric's murder, the thing that drove him to go out and face him in single combat before his wounds were even healed and was the knowledge that Haraldson was torturing Rollo.
+While Ragnar was going to kill Haraldson for Erik's murder, the thing that drove him to go out and face him in single combat before his wounds were even healed and was the knowledge that Haraldson was torturing Rollo.

 Blood Knight: Less so than Rollo, but one can tell he enjoys raids for more than plunder.

-The Berserker: Given the betrayal of his brother, the abandonment of his wife and the deaths of his friends, Ragnar seems to be venting a great deal of anger on the Saxons now, much to their despair.
+The Berserker: Given the betrayal of his brother, the abandonment of his wife, and the deaths of his friends, Ragnar seems to be venting a great deal of anger on the Saxons now, much to their despair.
 His ferocity is so great now that he fights without regard for his own safety.
 He's started taking heads in battle, too.

 Lagertha: Never fight unless you know the odds are in your favor.
 That is our way.